descope/terraform-provider-descope/docs/raw/authorization/role.md

 - Type: `string`

-// Specify a description for the role.
+A description for the role.

 permissions